Research project associated with PhD - 2019-2021

 “Vocal Learning in the Pale Spear-Nosed Bat, Phyllostomus discolor”

 I started my PhD in January 2016 at the Max Planck Institute of Psycholinguistics (The Netherlands), but conducted the practical work of my PhD project at the Ludwig Maximilians University in Munich (Germany).
-My work arose from a close collaboration between the Neurogenetics of Vocal Communication research group of Dr. Sonja Vernes, and the Wiegrebe Working Group of the Division of Neurobiology at the LMU and was at the interface of functional genetics, animal behaviour, and psycholinguistics.
+My work arose from a close collaboration between the Neurogenetics of Vocal Communication research group of Dr. Sonja Vernes, and the Wiegrebe Working Group of the Division of Neurobiology at the LMU and was at the interface of animal behaviour, bioacoustics, and psychophysics.
 The focus of my PhD project was the investigation of vocal production learning, i.e. the ability to learn new vocalisations or modify known vocalisations through auditory experience, in the pale spear-nosed bat (Phyllostomus discolor).
 In my thesis, I highlighted the value of bats as a mammalian model system for the study of vocal learning and provided experimental evidence for the vocal learning capacity of the pale spear-nosed bat.